OpenWines/openwines.github.io/src/about.md

 - www : [openwines.eu](http://openwines.eu)
 - @ : [hello@openwines.eu](mailto:hello@openwines.eu)

+Some of us speak fluently in english, italian and french: just ping us!

 ## Let's have a drink together

 This group is **open**: Feel free to join us!